joannakl/cs102/projects/project4_flood.markdown

 The goal of this programming project is for you to master (or at least get practice on) the following tasks:

 - developing and writing recursive algorithms,
-- developing and writing algorithms that use stacks and queues
+- developing and writing algorithms that use queues,
+- implementing graph algorithms,
+- working with implicit graph representation,
 - working with existing code,
-- using classes and methods that are part of the Java API,
 - using command line arguments,
 - implementing classes according to provided specification.